 If you’re considering making extra payments in any form, you can always go back to the loan amortization schedule to calculate the impact of that choice on the total length and cost of your loan.

-A small handful of our lending partners have loan agreements that include penalties for early payments.
+Be aware that in some loan agreements there might be penalties for early payments.
 In these cases, unless you’re making a very large early payment, the prepayment penalty will likely be more than you would save by paying early.
+There are even some lenders who won’t forgive any interest if you pay off early.
 So, be sure to double check your loan agreement for any penalty clauses before you decide to make extra payments.

-While the loan amortization schedule is a very useful tool for many of the loans that our lending partners offer, there are some loan products that don’t amortize in a standard way—meaning the interest doesn’t compound on a regular schedule, and borrowers don’t make equal payments on a set schedule.
-Here are the three main instances where you likely won’t want to use a loan amortization schedule.
+While the debt amortization schedule is a very useful tool for many loans, there are some loan products that don’t amortize in a standard way—meaning the interest doesn’t compound on a regular schedule, and borrowers don’t make equal payments on a set schedule.
+Here are the three main instances where you likely won’t want to use one.

 When you take on a merchant cash advance, you’re agreeing to repay the lender for the principal plus interest and fees through a daily percentage of your business’s credit card sales.
 This can be a great solution for businesses with irregular revenue, because you’re not tied to a set daily or monthly payment that you may not be able to afford.

-However, because your payments vary based on your day-to-day sales, this loan product does not amortize at a set pace, so the payments can’t be tracked through a standard loan amortization schedule.
-Instead, use our merchant cash advance calculator to estimate the total actual cost of your MCA.
+However, because your payments vary based on your day-to-day sales, this loan product does not amortize at a set pace, so the payments can’t be tracked through a standard loan amortization schedule calculator.

 Unlike most loan products, the cost of invoice financing and accounts receivable factoring are calculated based on a set factor fee, rather than an interest rate.
 Invoice financing is typically charged at a fee of around 0.5%-1% of the advanced amount per week.
 With invoice factoring, the typical fee is 1% per month.